pegasystems/nlp-model-containers/deep-learning-nlp-container/README.md

 ## Train and Save Deep Learning model

-Sample script of training the ML model is available in `nlp-model-containers/deep-learning-nlp-container/samples/` folder.
-The training script contains example of creating `*h5*` file.
+* Sample script of training the ML model is available in `nlp-model-containers/deep-learning-nlp-container/samples/` folder.
+* The training script contains example of creating `*h5*` file.

 ##### Saved models
     1. tokenization pkl file
-    2. Enocer pkl file
+    2. Encoder pkl file
     3. Model Hyper Parameter yaml file
-    4. Model Wweights H5 file
+    4. Model weights H5 file

 Users can refer the sample scripts and modify the scripts w.r.t requirments.

 Users can train DL model using Keras Framework(can be customized to use tensorflow/CNTK/theano as a backend)

-## Take a quick look
+## Build and Run Container
 This is a ready to run example

 ##### 1)Create the docker image